daviddlugosz/dotnetroadmap/README.md

 ---
 ### Text study material
-[Minimal APIs quick reference](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-7.0) [Introduction to ASP.NET Core Minimal APIs](https://blog.jetbrains.com/dotnet/2023/04/25/introduction-to-asp-net-core-minimal-apis/)
+[Minimal APIs quick reference](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-7.0)

+[Introduction to ASP.NET Core Minimal APIs](https://blog.jetbrains.com/dotnet/2023/04/25/introduction-to-asp-net-core-minimal-apis/)

 ### Video study material
 [![.NET 7 Minimal API for Beginners 🚀 Full CRUD in 10 Minutes!](https://img.youtube.com/vi/KpdyvEO1Ii0/0.jpg)](https://www.youtube.com/watch?v=KpdyvEO1Ii0)

----

-## Practical Exercise: Weather Forecast Minimal API

-#### Step 1: Create CRUD Minimal API

-For this practical exercise, implement Minimal API for Weather Forecast example with full CRUD functionality.

-#### Step 2: Add Middleware

-Add Middleware that if response code is 200 OK changes it to 302 Found.

-### Conclusion & Insights

-ASP.NET Core's Minimal APIs offer a streamlined approach to building web services, emphasizing succinctness and clarity.
-Despite their lightweight nature, they seamlessly integrate with the foundational features of the framework, such as middleware and dependency injection.
-This combination ensures developers can craft efficient web APIs without compromising on functionality, extensibility, or best practices, demonstrating the evolving and adaptive nature of the ASP.NET Core platform.

-## Review & Questions
+## Questions to Gauge Understanding
-Explain the understanding of Minimal API during code review session on your practical example.

-To ensure your understanding, you should be able to answer the following:

 - How does a Minimal API differ from a traditional ASP.NET Core API?
 - How can you handle different HTTP methods in a Minimal API?
 - Explain how routing works in the context of Minimal APIs.
 - How would you integrate middleware into a Minimal API project?
 - How can you inject services into your Minimal API handler methods?
+---

+## Homework Assignment: Weather Forecast Minimal API

+#### Step 1: Create CRUD Minimal API

+For this practical exercise, implement Minimal API for the Weather Forecast example with full CRUD functionality.

+#### Step 2: Add Middleware

+Add Middleware that if the response code is 200 OK changes it to 302 Found.